Billaferd/QuantumNexus/Species.md

 - **Type**: Temporal Manipulation Specialists
 - **Domain Focus**: Technology (3), Magic (2), Psionics (1)
 - **Description**: Masters of time, the Chrono Weavers exist in a state of constant temporal flux.
 Their advanced technology allows them to navigate and manipulate timestreams with precision.
 They use intricate magical rituals to stabilize paradoxes and employ limited psionics to perceive potential futures.
 Their cities exist out of sync with standard time, appearing and disappearing seemingly at random.

+#### Common Keywords

+ * Time Manipulation
+ * Paradox
+ * Precognition

+#### Common Abilities

+ * Temporal Displacement: Chrono Weavers can shift their personal timelines, allowing them to briefly step into the past or future to avoid attacks, gather information, or create diversions.
+ * Paradox Manipulation: They possess an innate understanding of causality and can manipulate paradoxes to their advantage, creating localized time anomalies that disrupt enemy actions or create advantageous conditions on the battlefield.
+ * Future Sight: While not true precognition, their connection to the timestream grants them glimpses of potential futures, allowing them to anticipate enemy movements and plan their strategies accordingly.

 #### Units